Table of Contents

 If you ever try opening a CSR from using a text editor, you will see a base64 encoded text.
 You should need to decode it to read the content of the CSR.
 Either you can use OpenSSL or online tools to decode the CSR.
 We want to introduce one such wonderful tool for you.

 Copy and paste the content of your CSR here in the box and click Decode.
-It not just decode the CSR but also report for any errors if it has.
+It not only decodes the CSR but also reports any errors if it has.

 We hope this post has helped you learn How to Generate a Multi-Domain CSR on A Windows Server.
 Thanks for reading this post.
 Please share this post and help to secure the digital world.
 Visit our social media page on FacebookLinkedInTwitterTelegramTumblr, & Medium and subscribe to receive updates like this.